-It is true that unless agreed, The Amended Act shall not apply to Arbitral Proceedings, commenced before The Amendment Act, in accordance with The Principal Act.
+It is true, unless agreed, The Amended Act shall not apply to Arbitral Proceedings commenced, before The Amendment Act, in accordance with The Principal Act.

 – Hon’ble Justice R. Banumathi, Union of India v.
 Pradeep Vinod Construction Company, [Civil Appeal No. 6400 of 2016].